BobBuildTool/bob/doc/manual/extending.rst

 are called with at least one positional parameter for the arguments that were specified when invoking the string function.
 They are expected to return a string and shall have no side effects.
-The function has to accept any number of additionaly keyword arguments.
-Currently the following additionaly kwargs are
+The function has to accept any number of additional keyword arguments.
+Currently the following additional kwargs are
 passed:

 * ``env``: dict of all available environment variables at the current context